-Even if you are the biggest cat person, one thing you might not like is the litter box that comes along with indoor carts.
-Luckily, there are plenty of solutions to hide this unsightly pet accessory.
+There are several solutions to hide that unsightly pet accessory, the litter box.
 By making a hidden litter box enclosure, you can prevent unwanted litter, odor, and mess around the house and give your cats a private place to do their business.

 Add Trim Around the Cat Door